gerpark/ftsim/docs/source/usage.rst

 If that LE is located in a storage area, the task will be started, which means, the LE receives the target from the corresponding taskorder.

-When the LE arrives at the Workstation a new target can be chosen.
-If the programm was started from the commandline with automode, or if 'auto Picking' was chosen from the menu, the `Workstation Dialog` is handled automatically.
+When the `LE` arrives at the Workstation a new target can be chosen.
+If the program was started from the commandline with automode, or if 'auto Picking' was chosen from the menu, the `Workstation Dialog` is handled automatically.